tomasanchez/so/README.md

 ## About

-This is a final project needed in order to aprove course "Sistemas Operativos" - K08 in Universidad Tecnologica Nacional.
+This was used for a final project needed in order to aprove course "Sistemas Operativos" - K08 in Universidad Tecnologica Nacional.

+## Content

+- Premake 5 template
+- Makefile template